 Lab Tests Used for Diagnosis

-A variety of lab tests and clinical signs help to provide the information needed to correctly determine which type of diabetes a person has.
+A variety of lab tests and clinical signs help to provide the information needed to determine which type of diabetes a person has correctly.

 - High triglyceride and low HDL: Cholesterol problems characterized by high triglycerides and low HDL are typical of insulin resistance.
 These markers for Metabolic Syndrome are commonly found in Type 2 diabetes.
 A routine cholesterol or lipid profile test is used to measure these.